Impact of Clifford operations on non-stabilizing power and quantum chaos: Impact of Interlaced Clifford Operations on Non-Stabilizing Power

 This equation captures how a given unitary transformation influences Clifford operators on average.
 Moreover, Eq.~(\ref{opspacestab}) quantifies the OSNP as a function of $m_{p}(U)$ itself.
 As discussed below Eq.~\eqref{sameU}, when $m_{p}(U)<\overline{m_{p}}$, we have $\text{OSNP}(U)>m_{p}(U)$.
 In contrast, if $m_{p}(U)>\overline{m_{p}}$, it follows that $\text{OSNP}(U)<m_{p}(U)$.

 We numerically demonstrate Eq.~(\ref{opspacestab}) for the Ising model with the following Hamiltonian:

 under periodic boundary conditions.
-We consider two parameter sets, $(h_x, h_y) = (0.8090, 0.9045)$, representing chaotic dynamics~\cite{kim2014testing, varikuti2024unraveling}, and $(0,1)$, corresponding to integrable dynamics, as well as two different system sizes, $N=6$ and $N=8$.
-Figure~\ref{fig:opspace} shows the numerical results for $\langle m_{p}(U^{\dagger}(t)CU(t))\rangle_{C}$ as a function of time $t$, with $U(t)=\exp(-i H t/\hbar)$.
+We consider two parameter sets, $(h_x, h_y) = (0.8090, 0.9045)$, representing chaotic dynamics~\cite{kim2014testing, varikuti2024unraveling}, and $(0,1)$, corresponding to integrable dynamics. {We keep the system size fixed at $N=8$}.
+Figure~\ref{fig:opspace}(a) shows the numerical results for $\langle m_{p}(U^{\dagger}(t)CU(t))\rangle_{C}$ as a function of time $t$, with $U(t)=\exp(-i H t/\hbar)$.
 The numerical simulations indicate that the OSNP rapidly approaches the Haar-averaged value $\overline{m_p}$ for both chaotic and integrable parameter regimes.
 Interestingly, the rate of growth in the integrable case deviates only slightly from that of the chaotic case.
-The insets show the relaxation dynamics of the OSNP on a semi-log scale by computing the quantity $1-\text{OSNP}(U)/\overline{m_p}$.
-For $N=8$, where the exponential slope is more pronounced, we obtain a relaxation rate of $\lambda\approx 30$.
+The insets show the relaxation dynamics of the OSNP on a semi-log scale by computing the quantity $1-\text{OSNP}(U)/\overline{m_p}$. {For the system size considered, the chaotic case relaxes with a rate of approximately $84$, compared to about $64$ in the integrable case, highlighting a quantitative separation between the two.
+Figure~\ref{fig:opspace}(b), on the other hand, shows the OSNP fluctuations over the Clifford group.
+The numerical results are consistent with those of the previous subsection, where a peak appears in the intermediate regime.
+Moreover, we observe no noticeable difference between the chaotic and integrable cases.
+This behavior can be understood from the earlier observation that this variance depends primarily on $m_p(U)$ rather than on other specific features of the dynamics.
+However, we note that the behavior of non-stabilizerness in ground states, as well as under quench protocols, may distinguish between integrable and chaotic Hamiltonian dynamics \cite{odavic2024stabilizer, viscardi2025interplay}. }

 It may seem surprising that while the periodic boundary conditions imply translation symmetry, the OSNP still approaches its Haar-averaged value.
 This can be understood from the following reasoning.
 Suppose that as $ t \to \infty $, the non-stabilizing power of the time-evolution operator satisfies $m_p(U(t)) = \overline{m_p} - \delta$ where $ 0 < \delta \ll \overline{m_p} $ accounts for symmetry constraints.
 Then, from Eq.~(\ref{opspacestab}), we obtain